anandkumar7722/EcoSnap-v4/README.md

     ```
     The application will typically be available at `http://localhost:9002`.

-## Project Structure
+## Project Structure Highlights

--   `/.env`: Base environment variables (committed, for non-sensitive defaults).
+-   `/.env`: Base environment variables (can be committed if they are non-sensitive defaults or placeholders).
--   `/.env.local`: Local environment variables (ignored by Git, for sensitive keys).
 -   `/public/`: Static assets (images, fonts, etc.).
     -   `/public/assets/images/`: Contains images used for categories (e.g., `cardboard.png`, `ewaste.png`).
 -   `/src/`: Main application source code.